Bandyer/Bandyer-Chat-Widget/README.md

 `.getLastMessageReceived()`

-Get the last message received by the widget.
+Get the last message received by the widget in the current session.

 ##### Returns:
 ###### Type